yufeizhao/yufeizhao.github.io/research.md

   {%include button href="/blog/2021/01/28/cylindrical-width-transitive-set/" text="blog" %}

-- [Quantum Unique Ergodicity for Cayley graphs of quasirandom groups](https://arxiv.org/abs/2204.10642) (with Michael Magee and Joe Thomas)
+- [Quantum Unique Ergodicity for Cayley graphs of quasirandom groups](https://arxiv.org/abs/2204.10642) (with Michael Magee and Joe Thomas) \\
+  Communications in Mathematical Physics 402 (2023), 3021--3044

 - [Cayley graphs that have a quantum ergodic eigenbasis](https://arxiv.org/abs/2207.05527) (with Assaf Naor, Ashwin Sah, and Mehtaab Sawhney) \\
   _Israel Journal of Mathematics_, to appear